tiger-swallowtails-2013/phase-2-guide/projects/social_network.md

 ==== Friends ====

 * A friend of another member can see their feed.
-* One cannot see another member's feed unless they are a friend.
+* Member cannot see another member's feed unless they are a friend.

 == Advanced Features ==